 One of the best things about going to college is being on your own for the first time in your life.
 While this comes with a lot of responsibility, it will allow you to explore your own interests, whether they are related to your academic goals or not.
-Your personal life is as important as your professional life, so when choosing a school, keep in mind what you want your life to be like after you get out of class.
+Your personal life is as important as your professional life, so when choosing a school, consider your life outside of class.

 College brings with it a lot of different experiences, many that can help you grow as a person.
 Most traditional universities have fraternities and sororities that you can join to help you meet new people and learn about activities on campus.
 These types of Greek letter organizations will often help you get a job or get into graduate school after graduating as well.
 The relationships you create while being in one of these organizations can usually last long into your adult life.